 An exterior wall is usually the straightest and best reference line to start the installation.
 Direction of finished flooring should be at right angles to the floor joists whenever possible.
-Establish a starting line by leaving a minimum 1/2" expansion gap around all vertical obstructions.
+Establish a starting point by leaving a minimum 5/16" expansion gap around all vertical obstructions.
 Measure this distance from the starting wall (in at least two places) close to the starting wall's opposite corners.
 Mark these points and snap a working chalk line parallel to the starting wall allowing the required expansion space between the starting wall and the edge of the first row of flooring.
+To maintain the expansion gap throughout the installation, cut several boards into small pieces to use as spacers between hardwood flooring board and wall or other object.